dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 .NET MAUI includes `SetAppThemeColor` and `SetAppTheme<T>` extension methods that enable <xref:Microsoft.Maui.Controls.VisualElement> objects to respond to system theme changes.

-The `SetAppThemeColor` method enables `Color` objects to be specified that will be set on a target property based on the current system theme:
+The `SetAppThemeColor` method enables <xref:Microsoft.Maui.Graphics.Color> objects to be specified that will be set on a target property based on the current system theme:

 ```csharp
 Label label = new Label();